Kernix13/web-dev-job/MISCELLANEOUS.md

 1. Definitely an article on the essence of this repo, specifically the portfolio and project files and a list of the best examples I found.
 1. How I built my WordPress theme
 1. Most used JavaScript Math methods with Examples
+1. How to setup and configure Parcel as a Bundler
 1. How to Deploy on Netlify

 Other blog topics: